Education in China: Higher education

 Higher education in China is the largest in the world.
 By the end of 2021, there were over 3,000 colleges and universities, with over 44.3 million students enrolled in mainland China and 240 million Chinese citizens having received high education.
 The gross rate of enrollment in schools of higher learning reached 58.42 percent in 2020.
+Detailed national statistics from 2021 show that Chinese institutions awarded a large number of graduate degrees, about 700 700 master's degrees out of roughly 772 800 total graduate degrees that year.
+In 2024, China awarded more than 97 000 PhD degrees, nearly double the number from a decade earlier.

 In 2015, a tertiary education development initiative called Double First-Class Construction designed by the People's Republic of China government, which aims to comprehensively develop elite Chinese universities into world-class institutions through developing and strengthening their individual faculty departments by the end of 2050.
 In 2017, the full list of Double First-Class Construction was published.
 140 universities have been included in the plan and approved as Double First Class Universities, making up less than 5% of the total number of universities and colleges in China.

 Background

 The quality of higher education in modern China has changed at various times, reflecting shifts in the political policies implemented by the central government.
 Following the founding of the PRC, in 1949, the Chinese government's educational focus was largely on political "re-education".
 In periods of political upheavals, such as the Great Leap Forward and the Cultural Revolution, ideology was stressed over professional or technical competence.
 During the early stages of the Cultural Revolution (1966–1969), tens of thousands of college students joined Red Guard organizations, which persecuted many university faculty members as "counter-revolutionaries" and effectively closed China's universities.
 When universities reopened in the early 1970s, enrollments were reduced from pre-Cultural Revolution levels, and admission was restricted to individuals who had been recommended by their work unit (danwei), possessed good political credentials, and had distinguished themselves in manual labor.
 In the absence of stringent and reasonably objective entrance examinations, political connections became increasingly important in securing the recommendations and political dossiers necessary to qualify for university admission.
 As a result, the decline in educational quality was profound.
 Deng Xiaoping reportedly wrote Mao Zedong in 1975 that university graduates were "not even capable of reading a book" in their own fields when they left the university.
 University faculty and administrators were demoralized by the political aspects of the university system.